 For the record, the Olympus 300mm f4 PRO employs 17 elements in ten groups, including three Super ED, three HR and one E-HR elements.
 Its maximum focal ratio is f4, there’s also nine diaphragm blades, and a closest focusing distance of 1.4m (with a 0.48x maximum reproduction).

-An equivalent focal length of 400mm sounds very long and best-suited to photographing distant sports or wildlife, but I’m also fond of using it around town for urban landscapes.
+In terms of composition, an equivalent focal length of 400mm sounds very long and best-suited to photographing distant sports or wildlife, but I’m also fond of using it around town for urban landscapes.
 Here’s three shots with the 200mm showing how you can use it for tighter views.

 Deploy the tele-converter and you can have even more fun with tight framing.
 To illustrate this, here’s a shot I took of Brighton’s old Pier with the Leica 12-60mm at 60mm for a 120mm equivalent field of view.
 You can see I’ve captured the entire structure, but none of its fine detail, or what’s going on in the sky behind it.